 That's a harder one.
 All sorts of things, really.
 I think most writers have a mish-mash of bits they enjoyed from other peoples' works floating in their heads.
 Other literary influences-well, I've already said that Amrothos is my tribute to Sherlock Holmes, albeit a much better adjusted one.
 And I like Lois McMaster Bujold's books, though there's no direct connection to any characters of hers.
 There are probably a lot more that I just can't think of right now.
 Heth herself was based upon an ICE Middle-Earth Roleplaying Game I was in briefly.
 I had a Ranger/Archer character, a big girl, not particularly pretty, who was very young, and who, I decided, had a hopeless unrequited love thing happening for Faramir.
 I didn't play her long enough to really get an idea of her character, but when the idea for Captain came to me, the convenient template was there at hand.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter nine one one five as a four place number.
+In the field marked validation number, enter six zero nine two as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved